 - Say no to extras you might not need such as paint and fabric protection.

 - Skip the extended warranty pitch by saying, “I’ll trade in my car before the included factory warranty ends.”

 - If the finance manager offers you a much better loan rate than the pre-approved one, fill out a credit application.

-- If anything is missing from the car or it needs any repairs, make sure you get in writing.
+- If anything is missing from the car or it needs any repairs, make sure you get it in writing.

 - If everything seems right and favorable, sign and get your keys.

 After a year or two, the insurance coverage is exhausted, and you have to pay the auto insurance separately.
 The amount depends on your previous track records, driving style, and other road safety guidelines.
 It might be possible that you have to pay a hefty insurance amount and that can disturb your monthly budget.
-It takes a lot of time and patience to negotiate your insurance provider for a better deal.
+It takes a lot of time and patience to negotiate with your insurance provider for a better deal.

 Well, if you don’t want to handle this, BillTrim can do that for you.
 BillTrim, with the help of expert negotiators, will talk to your respective service provider and negotiate lower your bills.
-Not only insurance, but they also negotiate cell phone, internet, cable, energy bills.
+Not only insurance, but also negotiate cell phone, internet, cable, and energy bills.
 More than 300,000 customers are already saving $1+ million every month.
 Are You Next?